DarkHyper1/Electro-Cogs/peopleelectroneedtopay.md

 # People That Need to be Paid by Electro
-#### This is a list of people that Electro has annoyed or scammed, and therefore need to be compensated.
+#### This is a list of people that Electro has been annoying to, and therefore need to be compensated.

 - JennJenn
 - Yukirin